Physical Activity and Lung Cancer

 - Check out exercise programs on your television, online or cell phone apps.

-- Visit a physical therapist to regain strength before exercising on your own.
+- Visit a physical therapist to regain strength before exercising on your own after lung cancer treatment.
 Your physical therapist will also give you exercises you can do at home.

 - Plan time for intimacy when you are rested.